java-tools/awe/website/versioned_docs/version-4.2.0/api/service-definition.md

 title: Services Definition
 ---

-Service operations are valid to do specific treatments and calculations out of the AWE utilities.
+Service operations are designed to perform specific treatments and calculations out of the AWE utilities.

 Currently there are two types of services declared in the AWE Engine: **Java Services** and **Web Services**